-This course covers the study of human anatomical structures as they relate to movement, physiological demands of activity, and exercise.
+This course covers the study of human anatomical structures.
 Specimens, models, and videos aid a regional approach to the study of structures.
 The course consists of both lectures and laboratory experiences with pro-section and cadaver dissection.
 This course also includes a comprehensive study of the microscopic and submicroscopic structure of mammalian tissues.